 It Can Help Depression

 Depression is one of the more widespread, yet least talked about medical conditions in America.
-And research is showing that cannabis can help treat it. a happy woman outside with sunglasses Research is important, but so are the voices and smiles of those whom cannabis actually helps!
+And research is showing that cannabis can help treat it.
+Research is important, but so are the voices and smiles of those whom cannabis actually helps!

 “Using compounds derived from cannabis — marijuana — to restore normal endocannabinoid function could potentially help stabilize moods and ease depression,” said Samir Haj-Dahmane, who is spearheading the research at Buffalo University – research that is only just now beginning to ramp up.